Pd0rk1n/iso/README.md

 # iso
-my iso build
-Using the Kiro-iso build
-This was forked from the Kirodubes Project https://github.com/kirodubes
+My iso this was forked from the Kirodubes Project https://github.com/kirodubes